bharathsai369/projects/project-one/README.md

-this folder contains the dice roller program/
+this folder contains the dice roller program.